Judie Dziezak | Chemist Profiles

 To my chagrin, however, when I entered the world of law, I dismissed the wisdom of that advice and accepted a job I should have turned down.

 I had been offered a position with a law firm which I didn’t feel I wanted, but also didn’t want to turn down.
 My gut was saying, “walk away.”
 But the legal matters the firm handled sounded fascinating.
 So, I dismissed all the “signs” and accepted the job.
 Shortly after starting, I saw business practices there that I did not agree with.
-I also later found out that the patent attorney I was hired to replace, who handled chemical patents, had been let go for submitting fraudulent dinner receipts.

 So now, when asked what advice I have for new graduates ready to embark on job-hunting, I always tell them to pay attention to the atmosphere and the energy of a prospective employer.
 Think about any clues revealed about their ethics.
 Don’t compromise your values just to “fit in.”
 Don’t be afraid to stand up for what’s right, even if you are the only one doing so.
 When you get older and look back, you will have absolutely no regrets.